wp-plugins/custom-facebook-feed/README.txt

 == Changelog ==

+= 1.4.7 =
+* Tweak: Added links to statuses which link to the Facebook page
+* Tweak: Added classes to event date, location and description to allow custom styling
+* Tweak: Removed 'Where' and 'When' text from events and made bold instead

 = 1.4.6 =
-* fix: Fixed 'num' option in shortcode
+* Fix: Fixed 'num' option in shortcode

 = 1.4.4 =
 * New: Added more shortcode options